-Until now, the human rights performance of countries has not been systematically measured.
+Until now, the human rights performance of countries has not been comprehensively measured.
 The Human Rights Measurement Initiative (HRMI, pronounced ‘her-me’) is filling this gap with robustly designed research and analysis.

 HRMI is an independent, global research collective, funded by grants and donations.